ankith-bhat/minnehack2020/README.md

 Java (JDK 10 or greater)
 MySQL database (for hosting the Users)
 JDBC Driver (MySQL varient, so the app can interact with the database)

+Program Instructions:
+Add JDBC Driver to CLASSPATH
+Add a 'friendr' database to the local MYSQL database run the GUI1 main Method in terminal